Counterexamples (WritePhilosophy Guide)

 Here’s a possible counterexample that applies even despite (4):

 Clara is driving through the countryside.
-As she drives, she passes what appear to be lots of cows in fields.
+As she drives, she passes what would appear to be lots of cows in fields.
 But she doesn’t look out of the window.
 When she eventually looks out of the window, she sees a cow and says: “That’s a cow.”
-Unbeknownst to her, all of the other cows she had passed on her drive were cardboard cutouts left behind by a film crew.
-The cutouts were so realistic that had she looked at any of them, she would have believed it was a real cow.
+Unbeknownst to her, all of the other cows she had passed on her drive were cardboard cut-outs left behind by a film crew.
+The cut-outs were so realistic that had she looked at any of them, she would have believed it was a real cow.
 But the one cow she actually looked at happened to be the one real cow in the area.

 This is a more controversial counterexample than the Smith coins, Aisha’s broken watch or Boris’s cardboard cow.
-We might buy that Clara did know that she’d seen a cow.
+We might bite the bullet and accept that Clara did know that she’d seen a cow.
 But we’re aware that had she made that observation at any other point in her journey, she would have come to the same view, based on very similar observations, but would have been wrong.
 In that way, this seems to resemble Aisha’s broken watch, where she was only right because she happened to look at the watch at the exact right moment.
 We know that had the cow walked behind one of the cutouts, she would have made a mistaken claim just like Boris’s.
 So we might agree that Clara didn’t know she’d seen a cow, even though she never saw anything misleading.

 To deal with the Clara case, we might try to add another criteria (or change our new criterion) to rule out any cases in which the person was lucky to be correct, but usually would have been wrong.
 That seems to cover at least the Clara and Aisha cases.
 Can you think of any Gettier cases where the protagonists aren’t lucky to be right?
 The progressive refinement of the criteria for knowledge goes on, and the quest for a so-called “G criterion” to rule out Gettier-cases is an open project in philosophy.